 - Backup your entire data and settings including contacts, SMS/MMS, APN settings, call logs, memos, etc. and copy them on your PC for more safety.
 Ignoring this step can erase all your data permanently.

 - Check that you’ve installed mobile specific drivers on your PC to detect the phone when you connect it to the PC.
 Download and install the Moto E drivers on your PC from the link given below.

 - You must disable all the security tools as well as antivirus that are installed on your PC temporarily.
 They may increase the risk of interruption during the flashing process.

-Step 1: After successfully downloading both the zip files, extract them in a specific folder on PC.
+Step 1: After successfully downloading both the zip files, extract them into a specific folder on the PC.

 Step 2: Now you need to reboot your Moto E into bootloader mode.
 There are two ways to do this.

 a.
 Power off your Moto E completely until it vibrates.

 b.
 Now Press and hold the Volume Down key + Power button simultaneously.